pady7/StockPredictor_FinalProject/README.md

 Machine Learning model been tested and ran thru successfully.
 Ran a different model to ensure the outcome.
 Found the observations did not deviate much.
+All 3 models worked the way we expected it to be.

 ## Technology and Systems Used
 ---